SAP-archive/teched2020-DEV263/exercises/ex5_sap_jwt_trust_acl/README.md

 Having done that, you do not longer need to manage your `SAP_JWT_TRUST_ACL` environment variable and you do not longer accept any token from foreign applications.

-Continue with the last exercise, [Exercise 6 - Prepare your application for new subaccounts](/exercises/ex6_tenantid), to prepare your application for new subaccounts.
+Continue with the last exercise, [Exercise 6 - Prepare your multi-tenant application for new subaccounts](/exercises/ex6_tenantid), to prepare your application for new subaccounts.